Graphic: Three months that shook global markets | MarketScreener

 Graphic: World stocks vs. COVID-19 confirmed cases -

-Stocks in China, where the virus hit first, have faired relatively well in comparison with only an 11% drop in dollar terms, but the impact on other major emerging markets has been devastating as their main commodity markets, and currencies, have also collapsed.
+Stocks in China, where the virus hit first, have faired relatively well in comparison with only an 11% drop in dollar terms <.CSI300>, but the impact on other major emerging markets has been devastating as their main commodity markets, and currencies, have also collapsed.

 Russian stocks, which topped the tables last year, have been routed 40% in dollar terms.
 South Africa, which was stripped of its last investment grade credit rating on Friday, has fallen by the same percentage, though Brazil has been the worst, plunging 50%.